 Nationally recognized in the treatment of HCM

-The Hypertrophic Cardiomyopathy (HCM) Center at Tufts Medical Center provides is one of the leading treatment and research facilities for the disease in the Northeastern United States.
+The Hypertrophic Cardiomyopathy (HCM) Center at Tufts Medical Center in Boston provides is one of the leading treatment and research facilities for the disease in the Northeastern United States.
 We offer the full range of advanced diagnostic testing and treatment options at our program, the largest of its kind in the region and one of only four nation-wide to receive the highest rating from the Hypertrophic Cardiomyopathy Association.

 You’ll receive care from true experts